subaru7777/git-marzi-site/_art/pride2026.md

 year: 2026
 ---

-happy pride day ~ im not even binary i'm like some other shit
+happy pride month ~ im not even binary i'm like some other shit

 **date:** june 30, 2026